Pierre-Étienne de Perier: Education

-De Perier entered the École spéciale militaire de Saint-Cyr, class of Montmirail (1912-1914), and enlisted the same year, quickly being promoted to corporal.
+De Perier entered the École spéciale militaire de Saint-Cyr, class of Montmirail (1912–1914), and enlisted the same year, quickly being promoted to corporal.

 Service during World War I

 On 28 August 1914, in the battle of La Besace (Ardennes), he was seriously wounded in the jaw by a bullet while charging the Germans.
-This action earned him a mention in the army order: "Well behaved in combat on 28 August 1914, brilliantly charged with the bayonet at the head of his section, was seriously wounded ".
+This action earned him a mention in the army order: "Well behaved in combat on 28 August 1914, brilliantly charged with the bayonet at the head of his section, was seriously wounded".
 In 1916, he was posted to the Armée d'Orient, and became a captain in the Zouaves in 1917.

 Inter-war period

-Regional topographer in Morocco from 1919 to 1921, he joined the colonial infantry.
+A regional topographer in Morocco from 1919 to 1921, he joined the colonial infantry.
 He was sent to Germany, in the French army of the Rhineland, from 1921 to 1925.

 Then a commander, he was aide-de-camp to General Franchet d'Esperey from 1932 to 1934.

 Service during World War II

 In June 1940, the Third Army, of which he was sub-chief of staff, was surrounded in Lorraine by Guderian, who led Operation Tiger.
-De Perier was captured by the Nazis but managed to escape : "was particularly noted for his initiative, energy and courage during the period from 1 June to 22 June 1940.
+De Perier was captured by the Nazis but managed to escape: "was particularly noted for his initiative, energy and courage during the period from 1 June to 22 June 1940.
 Taken prisoner after the encirclement of his army, he escaped and managed to elude the horsemen in pursuit and reached the unoccupied zone of French territory after having circulated for eight days in the German lines".
 He was awarded the Escapees' medal by decree in 1945.

 From September 1940 to May 1942, promoted to colonel, he became chief of staff to General Maxime Weygand.

 In 1941, the African Army had to be put in a position to enter the campaign.
 To this end, it was necessary to complete its units, create security formations to replace the garrisons and reconstitute their maintenance services.
 These objectives could only be achieved by mobilization, which colonel de Perier decided to do.

 From 1942, he took part in the Tunisian campaign.